adamhb123/crabbyssh/rfc-summaries/SSH-USERAUTH.md

     authenticated tunnel for the SSH Connection Protocol [SSH-CONNECT](SSH-CONNECT.md)

 1. Introduction
-    * This protocol is a general-purpose user authentication protocol, intended to be run over the SSH Tranport Layer Protocol [SSH-TRANS](SSH-TRANS.md)
+    * This protocol is a general-purpose user authentication protocol, intended to be run over the SSH Transport Layer Protocol [SSH-TRANS](SSH-TRANS.md)
     * This protocol assumes that the underlying protocols provide integrity and confidentialty protection
     * This document should be read only after reading the SSH architecture document [SSH-ARCH](SSH-ARCH.md)